chrisisler/wavematch/README.md

 <h3 align='center'><strong>JS pattern matching</strong></h3>

 <p align='center'>
-Compare input data against desired structures to check for compatibility.
+Compare inputs against descriptions to check for compatibility.
-If a match is compatible, the corresponding expression is executed.
+If a described match is compatible, the corresponding expression is executed.
 Return a fixed value or apply a function to the arguments.
 </p>